ollebompa/QDgym/README.md

 Also checkout: [https://quality-diversity.github.io/]()

 ## Future Plans
-The current version is a v0.1 with a limited number of tasks implemeted.
-The plan is that as work on and evaluation of the [MAP-Elites GAPG](https://github.com/ollenilsson19/MAP-Elites-GAPG) algorithm progresses, new tasks implemeted for this evaluation will be added to QDgym.
-Beyond this, the plan is to add any new tasks developed as part of my research in QD Optimization.
-If the interest in a unified framework for QD benchmarks from the research community is significant, I will make an effort to keep QDgym as complete as possible with respect to tasks used across QD research.
+The current version is a v0.1 with a only the evaluation tasks of [PGA-MAP-Elites](https://github.com/ollenilsson19/PGA-MAP-Elites) implemented (plus humaniod).
+My plan is to add any new tasks I develop as part of my research in under this format.

-Contributions welcome!

 # Tasks